haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 The other required piece of software to run HADDOCK is its computational engine, CNS (Crystallography and NMR System – [https://cns-online.org](https://cns-online.org){:target="_blank"}).
 CNS is freely available for non-profit organizations.
-In order to get access to all features of HADDOCK you will need to compile CNS using the additional files provided in the HADDOCK distribution in the `extras/cns1.3` directory.
+To get access to all features of HADDOCK you will need to compile CNS using the additional files provided in the HADDOCK distribution in the `extras/cns1.3` directory.
 Compilation of CNS might be non-trivial.
-Some guidance on installing CNS is provided in the online HADDOCK3 documentation page [here](https://www.bonvinlab.org/haddock3/CNS.html){:target="_blank"}.
+Some guidance on installing CNS is provided on the online HADDOCK3 documentation page [here](https://www.bonvinlab.org/haddock3/CNS.html){:target="_blank"}.

-Once CNS has been properly compiled, you will have to copy the executable to `haddock3/bin/cns` and make sure it is executable and work.
-Try starting cns from the command line.
+Once CNS has been properly compiled, you will have create a symbolic link or copy the executable to `haddock3/bin/cns` and make sure it is executable and functional.
+Try starting `cns` from the command line.
 You should see the following output:

 <details style="background-color:#DAE4E7">
   <summary>